 Name Data Type Long Name Units Description Parameter ATBD Source tx_pulse_distribu tion FLOAT transmit pulse energy distribution unitless The fraction of the transmit pulse energy in a given beam, based on pre-launch calibration.
 This is a six-valued array with the order corresponding to beam naming convention used elsewhere in ATLO3 (GT1L, GT1R, etc.).
 ATL03, Section 7.2 tx_pulse_thresh_l ower FLOAT transmit pulse lower threshold volts The lower threshold setting of the start pulse detector.
 The threshold crossing times are used to determine the start pulse time, and estimate the start pulse shape.
 If this setting changes during a given granule, this parameter becomes two-valued.
 ATL03, Section 7.1 tx_pulse_thresh upper FLOAT transmit pulse upper threshold volts The upper threshold setting of the start pulse detector.
 The threshold crossing times are used to determine the start pulse time, and estimate the start pulse shape.
 If this setting changes during a given granule, this parameter becomes two-valued.
 ATL03, Section 7.1 podppd_flag INTEGER 1 POD_PPD Flag n/a Composite POD/PPD flag that indicates the quality of input geolocation products for the specific ATLO3 segment.
-A nonzero value may indicate that geolocation solutions are degraded or that ATLAS is within a calibration scan period (CAL).
+A nonzero value may indicate that geolocation solutions are degraded.
 The ATLO3 sigma values should indicate the degree of uncertainty associated with the degradation.
-Possible non-CAL values are: 0=NOMINAL; 1=POD_DEGRADE; 2=PPD_DEGRADE; 3=PODPPD_DEGRADE; Possible CAL values are: 4=CAL_NOMINAL; 5=CAL_POD_DEGRADE; 6=CAL_POD_DEGRADE; 7=CAL_POD_PD_DEGRADE.
+Possible values are: 0=NOMINAL; 1=POD_DEGRADE; 2=PPD_DEGRADE; 3=PODPPD_DEGRADE.
 ANCO4, ANCO5